 This is one of our family’s favorite recipes and I have been making it for family and friends for many years now.
 It always has given me rave reviews.
 The best thing about this mutton curry is that it tastes even better the next day.
 So, when possible go ahead and make it a day in advance.
-I am using mutton but beef and pork with this recipe is just as delicious.
+I am using mutton but lamb, beef and pork with this recipe are just as delicious.

 When I make it for my non-Indian friends I do add a. tad less bottom masala because they can’t handle spicy like we desi’s do.

-Personally, I have always cooked in my Dutch-oven because it cooks evenly.
+Personally, I have always cooked in my Dutch oven because it cooks evenly.
 I find the best flavor in this dish is developed with slow cooking for an hour or two.
 But, it also does work well in a pressure cooker.
 Whichever method you use make sure to cook the meat until it’s fork-tender.

 In our home, we usually have it with roti or chapati but my little Rhea loves it with simple steamed rice.